Hawaii's pristine coastlines depend on conscious travelers who choose to protect what they love most about the islands. Photo by Sean Oulashin

 Cultural sites are often protected from environmental damage, which means they can be visited without excessively harming the ecosystem.

 Biking is a fun and eco-friendly way to see the islands.
-Renting a bike means less carbon emissions and a lighter load than bringing a car with you.
+Renting a bike means fewer carbon emissions and a lighter load than bringing a car with you.

 Hawaii has many birds and animals that are endangered.
 Feeding them (and their babies) can make them dependent on humans for food and can lead to their extinction.
 When in doubt, don’t feed them.